bigbluebutton/bigbluebutton.github.io/index.md

 BigBlueButton can record your session for later playback.
 To support students with accessibility needs, BigBlueButton is compatible with JAWS screen reader (see our [accessibility statement](https://bigbluebutton.org/accessibility/)).

 BigBlueButton is [open source](http://github.com/bigbluebutton/bigbluebutton) under the LGPL license.
 If you are a developer you are free (and welcome) to build upon our project for your needs.
-If you are familiar with Linux, you are (more than) welcome to setup your own BigBlueButton server (see linmks below).
+If you are familiar with Linux, you are (more than) welcome to setup your own BigBlueButton server (see links below).

 This site contains the project's documentation.
 It is written for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
 If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [bigbluebutton.org](http://bigbluebutton.org).